Adnan8750/Adnan8750/Amazonclone.md

 <!---
 Adnan8750/Adnan8750 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can the Preview link to take a look at your changes.
 --->